 - Shake and bake pork chops

 This pork adobo is loaded with flavor!
 It combines pork shoulder, a soy sauce vinegar mixture, garlic, and black pepper to make a sweet and savory sauce for an incredible Filipino dish everyone is sure to love.
-Plus, it's a really easy recipe to make, and you can prepare the pork to cook in just 5 minutes!
+If you've tried my Slow Cooker Chicken Adobo recipe, you'll love this stovetop version with pork.

 Ingredients